WSWUP/gridwxcomp/README.rst

 If you downloaded the source distribution then run ``pip install -e .`` in the root directory where the setup.py file is located.
 This installation method is ideal if you want to be able to modify the source code.

-Lastly, ``gridwxcomp`` uses the Google Earth Engine API to download gridMET data, therefore you will need a Google account and before the first use on a machine you will need to verify your account.
+Optionally, ``gridwxcomp`` can use the `Google Earth Engine API <https://developers.google.com/earth-engine/>`_ to download gridMET data, although it also allows for download without it.
+If you want to use Google Earth Engine you will need a Google account and before the first use on a machine you will need to verify your account.
 From the command line type:

 .. code-block:: bash

     $ python -c "import ee; ee.Initialize()"

 and follow the instructions.
+Note, the method below uses `OpeNDAP <https://www.opendap.org>`_ to download gridMET time series data and is typically faster than the provided Earth Engine download routine.

 Quick start from command line